20 Awesome Hikes You Can’t Miss In Zion National Park

 Taylor Creek Trail is perfect for families or couples seeking a quieter Zion hiking experience.
 You’ll criss-cross the creek for 2.5 miles until reaching the impressive Double Arch Alcove.
 It’s a relaxing forest hike into a box canyon but it’s definitely engaging enough to keep your group entertained.

-Further Reading: How to hike Taylor Creek Trail in Zion
+READ: How to hike Taylor Creek Trail

 15. South Fork Of Taylor Creek